Kingxukai/linux/Documentation/power/swsusp.rst

   disk drivers (especially SATA)?

 A:
-  Well, it can be done, load the drivers, then do echo into /sys/power/resume file from initrd.
+  Well, it can be done, load the woke drivers, then do echo into /sys/power/resume file from initrd.
 Be sure not to mount anything, not even read-only mount, or you are going to lose your data.